winterbe/java8-tutorial/README.md

 As already mentioned maps do not directly support streams.
 There's no `stream()` method available on the `Map` interface itself, however you can create specialized streams upon the keys, values or entries of a map via `map.keySet().stream()`, `map.values().stream()` and `map.entrySet().stream()`.

-Furthermore maps support various new and useful methods for doing common tasks.
+Furthermore, maps support various new and useful methods for doing common tasks.

 ```java
 Map<Integer, String> map = new HashMap<>();